Est3b4nG/Rando_Exercises/README.md

 # Random_Exercises
-Here You will find a series of python prgramming exercises, with their possible solitions
+Here You will find a series of python prgramming exercises, with their possible solutions